In 2017, almost 1.6 million people died from diarrheal diseases globally.

-Half a million of the 5.4 million children that died in 2017 died from diarrheal disease – it was the cause of every tenth child’s death.
-Diarrheal diseases are the third leading cause of child mortality globally, falling just behind pneumonia (and other lower respiratory diseases) and preterm birth complications.
+Diarrheal diseases are the third leading cause of child mortality globally, falling just behind pneumonia and preterm birth complications.

 Understanding the cause of disease is important so that we can set our priorities on the interventions and treatments that would save most lives, e.g. developing vaccines against the main agents for diarrhea and using antibiotic treatments only when they are appropriate.

 There are two main reasons why the number of children dying from diarrhea is still so large – the prevalence of diarrhea-associated risk factors and the lack of access to essential treatment.

-In addition to reducing exposure to risks factors, increasing access to oral rehydration solution (ORS), therapeutic zinc use and the coverage of rotavirus vaccines were all shown to be essential for reducing the burden of diarrheal diseases in children.3
+In addition to reducing exposure to risks factors, increasing access to oral rehydration therapy (ORT), therapeutic zinc use and the coverage of rotavirus vaccines were all shown to be essential for reducing the burden of diarrheal diseases in children.4

 Diarrheal diseases are both ‘preventable and treatable’, as the WHO says, because we already know how to deal with many of the risk factors that may lead to diarrhea and, if diarrhea cannot be avoided, we know how to treat it.